 In our lesson today, God is going to provide for a family that needs help right away.
 The mother has a jar of oil just like this one.
 Your mom probably has a bottle of oil too.
 But the lady in our Bible story has a jar of oil that never got empty.
 It poured out more and more and more.
-Today we will learn more about this wonderful work that only God can do.
+Let's go to Bible time and learn about this wonderful work that only God can do.

-Option 2-Volume (Sensory Center)
+Option 2-Understanding Volume

-- A shallow tub (large under-bed storage container is perfect). - Dry beans or rice. - A variety of plastic or metal containers of all shapes and sizes.
+- Shallow tub (large under-bed storage container is perfect).

+- Dry beans or rice.

+- Variety of plastic or metal containers.